MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 1. Select **+ New chart**.
 1. Select *Discovery Latency* as the **Metric** value and *Avg* as the **Aggregation** value.
-1. Select the **Apply splitting** button and choose *Component Type* to segment the chart by the different data connection components.
+1. Select the **Apply splitting** button and choose *Component Type* to segment the chart by the different data connection component types.
 After selecting the splitting values, click away from the split selector to close it.

 :::image type="content" source="media/monitor-batching-ingestion/discovery-latency-by-component-type-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing a chart of discovery latency for ingestion from the github database aggregated by avg and split by component type." lightbox="media/monitor-batching-ingestion/discovery-latency-by-component-type-chart.png":::

-* You can see that for most of the duration the discovery latency is close to 0 seconds, indicating that Azure Data Explorer got data immediately after data enqueue.
-The highest peak of around 300 milliseconds is around February 13 at 14:00 AM, indicating that at this time the Azure Data Explorer cluster received the data around 300 milliseconds after data enqueue.
+* You can see that for most of the duration the discovery latency is close to 0 seconds, indicating that Azure Data Explorer got data just after data enqueue.
+The highest peak of around 300 milliseconds is around February 13 at 14:00, indicating that at this time the Azure Data Explorer cluster received the data around 300 milliseconds after data enqueue.

 ## Understand the batching process

 In the second stage of the batching ingestion flow, the *Batching Manager* component optimizes the ingestion throughput by batching the data it receives based on the ingestion [batching policy](kusto/management/batchingpolicy.md).

-The following set of metrics helps you understand how your cluster is being batched during ingestion:
+The following set of metrics helps you understand how your data is being batched during ingestion:

 * **Batches Processed**: The number of batches completed for ingestion.
-* **Batch Size**: The expected size of uncompressed data in a batch aggregated for ingestion.
+* **Batch Size**: The estimated size of uncompressed data in a batch aggregated for ingestion.
-* **Batch Duration**: The duration of the batching phase in the ingestion flow.
+* **Batch Duration**: The duration of each individual batch from the moment the batch is opened until batch sealing.
 * **Batch Blob Count**: The number of blobs in a completed batch for ingestion.

 ### Batches processed